-The area proposed to be excised (surrendered) from the Current Lease represents an approximate 14.4% portion (1,260m 2) of the Current Leased Area.
-Following the surrender of the 1,260m 2 , the new leased area will be approximately 7,490m 2 .
+Partial surrender The area proposed to be excised (surrendered) from the Current Lease represents an approximate 14.4% portion (1,260m 2) of the Current Leased Area.
+Following the surrender of the 1,260m 2 , the reduced leased area will be approximately 7,490m 2 .
 This will be confirmed by survey.
-The City will, at the City's cost, remove the existing fence from that portion of the boundary of the Current Leased Area which is subject to the partial surrender and reinstate a new fence along the boundary of the surrendered area and the remaining part of the Current Leased Area not surrendered.
-The current annual rent for the period 24 September 2022 to 23 September 2023 is \$47,002.50 plus GST.
+Site modifications The City will, at the City's cost, remove the existing fence from that portion of the boundary of the Current Leased Area which is subject to the partial surrender and reinstate a new fence along the boundary of the surrendered area and the remaining part of the Current Leased Area not surrendered.
+Rent The current annual rent for the period 24 September 2022 to 23 September 2023 is \$47,002.50 plus GST.
 Following the partial surrender, the rent will be adjusted on a pro rata basis, to reflect the leased area being reduced by approximately 14.4% (1,260m 2).
 The proposed new rent is \$40,234.14 per annum plus GST, subject to annual adjustments to CPI.
-An initial 5 year extension (commencing on 24 September 2029 and expiring on 23 September 2034) will be granted with immediate effect, meaning that the new expiry date of the Current Lease will be 23 September 2034.
-A new option term of 5 years will be added, commencing on 24 September 2034 and expiring on 23 September 2039.
+First Further Term An initial 5 year extension (commencing on 24 September 2029 and expiring on 23 September 2034) will be granted with immediate effect, meaning that the new expiry date of the Current Lease will be 23 September 2034.
+Second Further Term A new option term of 5 years will be added, commencing on 24 September 2034 and expiring on 23 September 2039.
 The option will be exercisable between 23 September 2033 and 23 March 2034 (i.e. between 6 and 12 months before the expiry of the term).
-The partial surrender and other variations to the Current Lease will take effect on the date on which the last of the City and the COA sign the deed.
+Effective date The partial surrender and variation to the Current Lease will take effect on the date on which the last of the City and the COA sign the deed.

-Documentation and costs A draft deed to effect the partial surrender and other variations to the Current Lease has been prepared by Administration and submitted to the COA's leasing representative for approval.
-The document is close to securing in principle approval, noting that it remains subject to Council approval and to final sign-off by the City's Legal Services section.
+Documentation and costs A draft deed to effect the partial surrender and variation to the Current Lease has been prepared by Administration and submitted to the COA's leasing representative for approval.
+The deed is close to securing in principle approval to the draft documentation, noting that the document remains subject to Council approval and to final sign-off by the City's Legal Services section.
 Each party is responsible for its own document negotiation and signing costs.